 Out-of-State Training Services

-The purchase of any training services or related support services from out-of-state providers requires VR Manager approval.
+The purchase of training services or related support services from out-of-state providers requires VR Manager approval.
 This includes online or correspondence training purchased from providers that are not physically located in Texas.
 For additional information about policies, procedures, and requirements, refer to VRSM C-400: Training Services.

 Purchasing an out-of-state training service that is ordinarily regulated in Texas, but is not regulated in the state where the service is provided, requires consultation with the state office program specialist assigned to the specific type of training and VR Manager approval.
 Note: This includes out-of-state proprietary and vocational training.
 For specific information about licensing requirements, refer to VRSM C-411: Training from Career and Technical or Certified Schools (Proprietary Institutions) and C-413: Training by Paid Instructor or Exempt Schools.